alexanderkuesel/Robotics_staging/README.md

 ## How to
 1. Install all files in a common directory, keeping their original structure
-2. Start by opening the escapeVelocity.py
+2. Start by opening main.py
-3. Only change whats in the "User input space"
-4.
+3. Use the preferences.json file to edit mission name, start time, end time and hourly step

 ### To do